Arvind Kejriwal

 logo

-Chief Minister of Jharkhand
+Chief Minister, Jharkhand

 Hemant Soren